 This yo-yo cycle greatly increases your risk of complications.
 A study by American Diabetes Association on the effects of inconsistent use of diabetes medication showed those who were inconsistent with their medication had more reports of kidney complications or diabetes-related deaths than those who were consistent in taking their medication.

 Breaking your healthy routine by skipping medications, activity, or meals leaves you feeling ill, fatigued, and unmotivated.
 For diabetics, it’s important to be consistent with your meals to avoid low blood sugar and negative side effects.
 Sticking to a long term routine takes dedication and motivation!
 When you are feeling a loss of motivation, take a moment to stop and think about why you started this journey in the first place!
 Restarting a routine is a much greater challenge than continuing a routine, so do your best to avoid “taking weekends off” – it’s not worth it!

 In order to properly manage your diabetes, it’s important to follow a daily health routine, every day, no matter what day it is.
 Remember, you aren’t just managing your health, you are improving and extending your life.

-Your Wellsmith Community is here to support you, so reach out if you need some help recommitting to your health.
+Your Wellsmith Care Team is here to support you, so reach out if you need some help recommitting to your health.